This story was originally published on July 23, 2015.

 Buehrle: "I think if you start telling yourself you have a no-hitter, perfect game, whatever, you're going to worry about messing up a pitch or making a mistake."

-White Sox pitching coach Don Cooper, who worked with Buehrle from 2000 to 2011: "I was having conversations all game.
+White Sox pitching coach Don Cooper, who worked with Buehrle from 2000-11: "I was having conversations all game.
 It wasn't like, 'Nobody speak to him or stay away from him.'
 It wasn't any of that stuff.
 I remember after the seventh inning, and any time we've had a no-hitter or perfect game -- and we've had a few -- every time after the seventh, I turned to whoever is next to me and said, 'Now it's real.'"

 Rookie Gordon Beckham, who was completing his second month in the Majors and at third base, made two slick plays in the sixth to keep the perfect game going.
 Buehrle then fought back from a 3-0 count to get Jason Bartlett on a groundout to shortstop Alexei Ramirez to end the sixth.